 - Park on pavement.
 Don’t park off road in grass or other vegetation, as the heat from a vehicle’s undercarriage can start a fire.

 - Parking lots around the Visitor Center Plaza often fill by mid-day.
 Here's how to find additional nearby parking.
 Details >

 - Visiting for the day in an RV, or pulling a trailer?
 There are three parking lots with large pull-through spaces.
 Details >

-- Passenger capacity is limited to 31 people per bus, masks or face coverings are required when boarding and on the bus.
+- Passenger capacity is limited.
+Masks or face coverings are required when boarding and on the bus.
 This is a federal mandate that applies to vaccinated and unvaccinated individuals on all public transit.
 Passengers must enter and exit through the rear door only.